The Story Lab

 We welcome new community partners and undergraduate and graduate students as interns and researchers.
 Students are also welcome to participate in the lab for course credit in active projects including through Community and University Public Inquiry.

-Building partnerships for community engaged healthcare for birthing people in eastern Arizona; Sociocultural Dimensions of Covid-19—faculty, graduate students, and international collaborators conducting a mixed-methods investigation of life during Covid-19; Interview, focus group, and data analysis workshops; Supporting Immigrant Families in Flagstaff Schools—faculty and undergraduate researchers collaborate with Flagstaff Unified School District and Northern Arizona Interfaith Council to support improved language access services, teacher training, and parent engagement; Immigration and Public Health—faculty and graduate students implementing mixed-methods research to assess impacts of immigration policy on health and wellness in Arizona
+Current affiliated grant projects are building partnerships for community engaged healthcare for birthing people in eastern Arizona; Sociocultural Dimensions of Covid-19—faculty, graduate students, and international collaborators conducting a mixed-methods investigation of life during Covid-19; Interview, focus group, and data analysis workshops; Supporting Immigrant Families in Flagstaff Schools—faculty and undergraduate researchers collaborate with Flagstaff Unified School District and Northern Arizona Interfaith Council to support improved language access services, teacher training, and parent engagement; Immigration and Public Health—faculty and graduate students implementing mixed-methods research to assess impacts of immigration policy on health and wellness in Arizona.

 Selected bios

 Lisa J Hardy, PhD, MA is a Professor of Anthropology and author.
-She is the founding director of the Social Science Community Engagement Story Lab and Editor-in-Chief of the journal Practicing Anthropology.
-Current research and writing includes youth-led investigations of generational outcomes related to living through lockdown and arts-based poetry as methods training and workshops.
-Dr. Hardy presents workshops and keynotes on public scholarship and storytelling and authored a recent toolkit on storytelling together.
+She is the founding director of the Story Lab.
+Current research and writing includes building community-engaged medical facility designs, youth-led investigations of generational outcomes related to living through lockdown and arts-based poetry as methods training and workshops.
+Dr. Hardy presents workshops and keynotes on public scholarship and storytelling and authored a recent toolkit on storytelling together. lisa.hardy@nau.edu

 Ken Roark, PhD, MA, is an applied anthropologist and STS researcher with over 20 years of ethnographic and design research experience in the U.S. and Canada.
 They are the founder and primary investigator at Sky Island Design Research LLC, a design research practice specializing in participatory design, visual ethnography and shared decision making.
 Current creative projects include NUDGE: a serious game about queer/trans surveillance (Queer Tech Futures) and THE GULF BETWEEN (pre-production), a personal documentary about the Gulf of Mexico.